-Once your request is received by Spring ISD's Office of the Chief of Staff (OCS), you will receive an email acknowledging receipt of your request.
-If you do not receive an acknowledgment that your request has been received, then the OCS has not received your request.
+Once your request is received by Spring ISD's Office of the General Counsel (OGC), you will receive an email acknowledging receipt of your request.
+If you do not receive an acknowledgment that your request has been received, then the OGC has not received your request.

 The Texas Public Information Act provides that a governmental body must “promptly” produce public information in response to your request.
 “Promptly” means that a governmental body may take a reasonable amount of time to produce the information, which varies depending on the facts in each case.
 The amount of information you have requested is highly relevant to what makes for a reasonable response time under the Act.

-The OCS strives to provide a response within ten business days.
-In the event processing of your request will take longer than ten business days, the OCS will notify you of the projected time frame for completion.
+The OGC strives to provide a response within ten business days.
+In the event processing of your request will take longer than ten business days, the OGC will notify you of the projected time frame for completion.

 The Texas Public Information Act allows a governmental body to recover costs relating to reproducing public information.
 Additionally, a request for copies that results in more than fifty pages may be assessed charges for labor, overhead, and materials.
 If the estimated charges will exceed $40.00, you will receive an itemized statement of estimated charges before any work is undertaken.

-If information you have requested may be confidential pursuant to the Texas Public Information Act, the OCS must:
+If information you have requested may be confidential pursuant to the Texas Public Information Act, the OGC must: